 You might see one of the following usage types displayed under an app’s name:

-- Background Activity—an app is running in the background and consuming the battery
+- Background Activity: An app is running in the background and consuming the battery

-- Audio—an app is playing audio while running in the background
+- Audio: An app is playing audio while running in the background

-- No Cell Coverage—your device is searching for a cellular network signal
+- No Cell Coverage: Your device is searching for a cellular network signal

-- Low Signal—your device is used with a low cellular network signal
+- Low Signal: Your device is used with a low cellular network signal

-- Backup & Restore—the device’s been backing up to or restoring from iCloud
+- Backup & Restore: The device’s been backing up to or restoring from iCloud

-- Location and Background Location—the battery was used when tracking your device
+- Location and Background Location: The battery was used when tracking your device

 To be clear, only the time an app has spent in the foreground is counted as screen time.

-iOS apps can perform a few specific tasks when running in the background, like stream or play music, download content, track your location, record audio, handle VoIP calls and more.
+iOS apps can perform a few specific tasks when running in the background, like stream or play music, download content, track your location, record audio, handle VoIP calls, and more.

 If an app is constantly running in the background, your battery may deplete faster.
 For instance, if you navigate with Google Maps, it’ll probably show heavy background activity.